 Liquidity risk is the risk that the Company will be unable to meet its financial obligations as they become due.
 The Company manages liquidity risk by ensuring that it has sufficient cash and other financial resources available to meet its obligations.
 The Company typically forecasts cash flows for a period of twelve months to identify financial requirements.
 These requirements are met through a combination of cash on hand, disposition of assets, accessing capital markets and/or loan advances.
-At March 31, 2021, the Company's current liabilities consisted of accounts payable and accrued liabilities of \$680,546 which are due primarily within the next quarter.
-The Company's cash of \$2,771,908 at March 31, 2021 was sufficient to pay the accounts payable and accrued liabilities at that date.
+At March 31, 2022, the Company's current liabilities consisted of accounts payable and accrued liabilities of \$291,845 which are due primarily within the next quarter.
+The Company's cash and cash equivalents of \$1,352,956 at March 31, 2022 were sufficient to pay the accounts payable and accrued liabilities at that date.
+In addition, as noted earlier in this MD&A in the section "Liquidity and Capital Resources," in April 2022 the Company closed a financing for gross proceeds of approximately CAD\$9 million.